 I keep big pots of the ever-reliable chive, rosemary, parsley and mint.
 After that, it’s what catches my imagination: enough basil for salads though not pesto; tarragon and dill for fish; oregano and thyme for meat rubs; fragrant lavender; even catnip for the neighborhood cat.

 Many thanks to Kirkwood reader and my neighbor Jane Smith for sharing her soup recipe, the one she makes for volunteers at the annual herb sale for the Webster Groves Herb Society.

-Updates: In 2008, I issued a friendly challenge, Never Buy Fresh Herbs Again.
+UPDATES In 2008, I issued a friendly challenge, Never Buy Fresh Herbs Again.
 This post shares many tips, all from personal experience, for growing fresh herbs in pots, in the ground, even in apartments.
-In 2010, I missed the window for putting in fresh herbs, wow, did I ever miss them and wow, was it ever expensive to buy fresh herbs all summer long, especially knowing how lovely it is to just step outside and snip off a few fresh herbs.
+Then in 2010, I missed the window for putting in fresh herbs, wow, did I ever miss them and wow, was it ever expensive to buy fresh herbs all summer long, especially knowing how lovely it is to just step outside and snip off a few fresh herbs.
 I'll never let that happen again!